Welcome to today's edition of the Rush 24-7 podcast.

 We knew damn well if he went to Canada, he wouldn't be tortured.

-He'd be held, he'd be investigated.
+He'd be held and he'd be investigated.

 We also knew damn well if he went to Syria, he'd be tortured.

-A country that has always been a beacon of human rights to send somebody to another country to be tortured.
+And it's beneath the dignity of this country, a country that has always been a beacon of human rights, to send somebody to another country to be tortured.

-So Leahy cursing at Gonzalez over supposed torture.
+So, Leahy cursing at Gonzalez over supposed torture.

 He hadn't even seen a report yet on it.